andreasnauta/test-nest-7.0.0-alpha/README.md

 Other Types (fx Person) or dynamic either gives empty results or results with empty documents.

-2: I keep getting "System.IO.IOException: Unable to write data to the transport connection:" forcing me to restart VS2019.
+2: I keep getting "System.IO.IOException: Unable to write data to the transport connection:" after some time forcing me to restart VS2019.
+Something is not closed correctly.

 # Results
 - 6.6.0: